 Step 3: Simmer the sauce

 Stir and simmer the sauce for about an hour.
-You can let the finished sauce cool to store it in the fridge, or can the sauce using a hot water bath method.
+You can let the finished sauce cool to store it in the fridge or preserve the sauce using a hot water bath method.

 The Chilli Sauce recipe is below!
 Here are more stories of our Ireland trip and the recipes it inspired: